 Most notable is Coinbase’s mobile app.
 A testament to the company’s brand, it was the most downloaded app on Apple’s App Store in early December 2017.
-Coinbase also currently sits at No. 5 for most downloaded US “Finance” apps.
-No other cryptoasset exchange comes close, and few legitimate cryptoasset exchange apps are even deployed.
+The app briefly regained the top spot on the Apple App Store in May 2021.

 It’s unlikely that bitcoin would ever have hit the mainstream without a company like Coinbase, which provides an easy-to-use, trusted means of buying and selling cryptoassets.

 As mentioned, Coinbase’s KYC and AML requirements require users to strictly verify their identities, which has proven difficult for users to do via Coinbase’s mobile app.
 In many cases, users have reported long wait times for verification.

 Coinbase has also struggled with general customer support.
 Many users have complained about a lack of access to customer service in the event of being locked out of their accounts or even being hacked.